6 min read

 Finally, make sure to stock up on all the medication your pet will need for your time away.
 Take along a little extra so you’ve got spare supplies in case your travel plans change.

-Packing the essentials
+Packing the essentials for your dog's cross-country trip

 If you’ve taken plenty of shorter road trips with dogs before, you should have a good idea of what you need to pack for your fur-baby.
 Some of the items you’ll need include: